aardappel/lobster/lobster/docs/source/philosophy.md

     -   It contains no game editor or friendly IDE.
 Everything is code.

 -   A language for large scale / team programming.
-It's a dynamically typed language that favors expressive power over protecting the programmer.
+Its type system favors expressive power over building interfaces.
 It's best used for small to medium sized projects by programmers that know what they're doing.

 -   A language that is all things to all people.
 While I would claim that Lobster is a *general purpose programming language*, it is strongly biased